Neurodiversity explained

 Can my child access support while the assessment is taking place?

-Please visit this webpage for information about other services that can be accessed for support.
+Please visit our useful resources page or the Just One Norfolk ND Digital Library for information about other services that can be accessed for support.

 Does my child need a neurodevelopmental diagnosis before they can be considered for an Education and Health Care Plan (EHCP)?